 - Grand theft of a motor vehicle

-If the value of stolen property is over $100 but less than $300, it is a first-degree misdemeanor offense.
+If the value of the stolen property is over $100 but less than $750, it is a first-degree misdemeanor offense.
 If convicted, an offender faces up to one year in jail and possible fines of up to $1000.

 As an experienced criminal defense attorney, I will put together the best defense strategy to have your case dismissed.
 If you are a first-time offender, as your petit theft defense attorney I will help you qualify for a diversion program and have your case dismissed.
-Qualifying for these programs requires an experienced and knowledgeable attorney.
+In order to qualify for these programs it is necessary to have an experienced and knowledgeable attorney representing your case.

 Shoplifting Convictions Will Come Back to Haunt You

-What many people don’t know is that a conviction of shoplifting can have serious consequences and will remain on your record, affecting your ability to obtain employment and damage your overall reputation.
+What many people don’t know is that a conviction of shoplifting can have serious consequences and will remain on your record, affecting your ability to obtain employment and damaging your overall reputation.
 If you have been accused of shoplifting, you will need the assistance of an aggressive shoplifting defense attorney.
-Shoplifting is considered a misdemeanor or petit theft crime unless the value of the property involved is worth over $300.
-Once the value exceeds $300, it becomes a grand theft crime which is a felony charge.
+Shoplifting is considered a misdemeanor or petit theft crime unless the value of the property involved is worth over $750.
+Once the value exceeds $750, it is considered a felony charge in Florida.

 As your shoplifting lawyer, I will construct the best possible defense to have your case dismissed or charges reduced.
 When possible, I will work towards having your records expunged or sealed.
 If you are a first-time offender, I will seek to have you placed in a special diversion program.